pss959/EasyMaker3D/PublicDoc/docs/Quickstart.md

 ---
-title:     "MakerVR Quickstart"
+title:     MakerVR Quickstart
 layout:    default
 nav_order: 2
 ---

-# {% appname %} Quickstart
+# {%appname%} Quickstart

-## Installing {% appname %}
+## Installing and Running {%appname%}

-TBD
+Open the [{%appname%} Download site]({{site.download_site}}) (on Google Drive) in a browser and download the Zip file for your operating system.
+Extract all files wherever you like; this will create a {%appname%} folder.
+In this folder there is a {%appname%} executable that you can click on to run the application.

 ## A Simple Example (Non-VR)

-This example will use {% appname %} in non-VR mode to create a simple doorstop model and output it as an STL file.
+This example will use {%appname%} in non-VR mode to create a simple doorstop model and output it as an STL file.

-### Starting the Application
+### Start the Application

-Just click on the {% appname %} icon.
-It should open a maximized window that you can interact with using the keyboard and mouse.
-The first thing you should see is a panel that lets you interact with {% appname %} sessions.
-Click on the "Start new session" button to start a new session (or just hit the escape key).
+Starting the application should open a maximized window that you can interact with using the keyboard and mouse.
+The first thing you should see is a panel that lets you interact with {%appname%} sessions.
+Click on the `Start new session` button to start a new session (or just hit the escape key).

 ### Create and Position a Torus